airtonix/vue-localize/README.md

 })

 ```
 Pay attention to the ```localized: true``` option of the parent route for public section of application.
-This is really only thing you have to add to internationalize path of this and all nested routes recursively.
-And you have to add this option only into a parent (root-level) routes and no into any sub routes.
+This is really the only thing you have to add to internationalize path of this and all nested routes recursively.
+And you have to add this option only in the parent (root-level) routes and not in any sub routes.

 What will happen?